kingfunnel/fluent-crm/readme.txt

 [FluentCRM](https://fluentcrm.com) is the best and complete feature-rich Email Marketing & CRM solution.
 It is also the simplest and fastest CRM and Marketing Plugin on WordPress.
 Manage your customer relationships, build your email lists, send email campaigns, build funnels, and make more profit and increase your conversion rates.
 (Yes, It's Free!)

 = FEATURES - Every online business needs =

+**🎉 All-in-One Email Marketing Solution**
+With FluentCRM, send email campaigns to targeted audiences, send sequential emails, onboard your new customers even automate your full email marketing with powerful automation visual automation builder.
+After sending each email campaign, you can analyze the open rate, click rate, revenue earned from that specific campaign.
+You can also check data matrix like who open the emails and who clicked and based on that, you can do more actions and segment your customers further.

+* Send or Schedule Email Campaigns (Unlimited contacts and campaigns)
+* In-detailed campaign reports
+* Run Automation for customer on-boarding or on different WordPress events.
+* Send automated emails and track performance

 **🎉 Customer relationship management (CRM)**